Meet YOLO26: next-gen vision AI.

 ## Steps

-3. Auto-annotate with current best.pt @ conf=0.5; route to review queue.
+3. Auto-annotate locally with current best.pt @ conf=0.5, import the labels, and route them to the review queue.

 4. Review until drift-class edit rate stabilizes (~200 frames/class typical).